xenji/homee_exporter/README.md

-# Homee Prometheus.io exporter
+# homee Prometheus.io exporter

 ## Info
-This is my own, homegrown exporter for Homee prometheus.io.
+This is my own, homegrown exporter for homee prometheus.io.
 It is based on information I found around the net and some reverse engineering of their web app using a Charles proxy, a bit of nmap and tcpdump.